remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 ~~~~
 @Instruction Classes@ +=
 static final class Move extends Instruction {
-  final Value from; final ValueCanStoreInto to; final Condition cond;
+  final Value from; final StorableValue to; final Condition cond;
-  Move(Value from, ValueCanStoreInto to, Condition cond) {
+  Move(Value from, StorableValue to, Condition cond) {
     this.from = from; this.to = to; this.cond = cond;
   }
   public String toString() { @Move x86 Code@ }
   @Move Members@
 }
-static Instruction move(Value from, ValueCanStoreInto to) {
+static Instruction move(Value from, StorableValue to) {
   return new Move(from, to, null);
 }
 ~~~~